IEEE-AIU-SB/AI_Level2/README.md

 Welcome to AI level 2 repository.
 This repository will have all the content related to level 2.

-# All resources
+## Resources
-Recorded sessions and Files through our [Level 2 google drive]([https://drive.google.com/drive/folders/1raSxtI-NYfmAtFLmFN8OR9ljFrhyuLMP?usp=sharing])
+Access all recorded sessions and files through our [Level 2 Google Drive](https://drive.google.com/drive/folders/1raSxtI-NYfmAtFLmFN8OR9ljFrhyuLMP?usp=sharing).

 ## Assignment
 You will find your assignments here you will need to solve.